Pickled Carrots is a wonderful recipe if you are new to fermentation. It’s easy to make and the taste is very mild.

-Pickled Carrots is a wonderful recipe if you are new to fermentation.
-It’s easy to make and the taste is very mild.
-Many fermented vegetables have a well pronounced sour taste that some people don’t find appealing.
-The sweetness of the carrots complements very well the acidity of fermentation making the dish delicious.
+Pickled Carrots is a wonderful recipe, especially if you are new to fermentation.
+It’s easy to make and delicious.
+Many fermented vegetables have a well-pronounced sour taste that some people don’t find appealing.
+The sweetness of the carrots complements the acidity produced by fermentation, making the dish both sweet and sour, and ginger adds a bit of spiciness.

 Health Benefits Of Carrots